 To obtain information and provide recommendations in regard to university administration pertaining to student services.

-To formulate the official opinion of the ASCWU Executive Board through a resolution.
+To formulate the official opinion of the ASCWU Board of Directors through a resolution.

-Student Senate: The Student Senate shall be granted the authority to fulfill its duties within the provisions set forth herein and to act in any University related matters while adhering to University policies and procedures.
+Student Academic Senate: The Student Senate shall be granted the authority to fulfill its duties within the provisions set forth herein and to act in any University related matters while adhering to University policies and procedures.
 The Student Senate shall have the authority:

 To serve as the secondary body of student representation and advocacy for student needs in but not limited to the areas including academic affairs, disability services, veterans’ services, international student affairs, sustainability, multicultural affairs, diversity, fees, and other university governance structures.